addr2data/aws-certification-prep/README.rst

 In addition, exercises are divided into two categories:

-  - **Foundational**: The goal of these exercises is to build a foundational understanding of a service.
-They will focus on the configuration one or more components of a single service.
-Other services may be introduced and/or utilized during these exercises, but will not be the focus.
+  - **Foundational**: The goal of these exercises is to build a foundational understanding of a single AWS service.
+They will focus on the configuration of one or more components of that service.
+Other services may be introduced and/or utilized during these exercises, but are not the focus.

-  - **Functional**: The goal of these exercises is to build functional understanding of multiple services working together.
+  - **Functional**: The goal of these exercises is to build a functional understanding of multiple AWS services working together.
 They will focus on the configuration of two or more services to achieve a higher level of functionality.

 **We hope you enjoy using these exercises, as much as we enjoyed building them.**